 We offer workshops for youth and young adults, including coaches and community program leaders, as well as Girl Guides, Scouts, and other community groups.
 Through simple instruction and engaging activities, participants learn practices that reduce stress and grow happiness, well-being and kindness to self and others.

 We offer workshops for school PACs and other parent groups on growing happiness and emotional health in kids (and parents!)
 Please contact us to enquire about availability.

 "With anxiety being such a problem among school-aged children, I think this program is so important to get into all the schools.
 Our lives and our kids are so busy and programmed, and we all need to be reminded or taught to be mindful and to be grateful, and to learn to self-regulate."

 Ann, Grade 4 Teacher, North Vancouver

 "The program has definitely helped create a classroom environment where I can get more teaching minutes in.
-The focused breathing practice helps to calm and settle the class down to be ready to work.
+The practices students learned help to calm and settle the class down to be ready to work.
 I have also benefited personally from the program sessions – they have reminded me to slow down and pay closer attention to life."